Team Bears Unlimited Representing USA on World Finals

 The very fine faculty of this department continually leads students of both undergraduate and graduate levels to seek deeper understanding and higher levels of scholarship through research and scholarly activities that address fundamental theory and important applications in computer science.
 This department also provides professional services to the community.

 The characteristics of the Department of Computer Science are outstanding students, up-to-date curricula, current computing equipment and facility, and fine faculty with international background.
 The information service market leader, Acxiom Corporation, is just next to the campus of UCA.
 Hewlett-Packard Company also has major operation in the same town of UCA.
 These leading IT companies and others provide outstanding internship/employment opportunities for students of this department.

 Graduates of our programs have great career opportunities.
-I cordially invite you to visit and learn more about Computer Science programs at UCA.
-Information about the department can be obtained by exploring this web site, visiting our Facebook Page contacting the Department at 501-450-3401, or contacting me by e-mail at email@example.com.
+We cordially invite you to visit and learn more about Computer Science programs at UCA.
+Information about the department can be obtained by exploring this web site, visiting our Facebook Page, contacting the Department at 501-450-3401, or contacting the chair by e-mail at CarlF@uca.edu.